-Lethal Concentration(LO) (LCLO)-The lowest concentration of a chemical in air which has been reported to have caused death in humans or animals.
+Lethal Concentration(LO) (LC{LO})-The lowest concentration of a chemical in air which has been reported to have caused death in humans or animals.

-Lethal Concentration(50) ( $LC{50}$ )-A calculated concentration of a chemical in air to which exposure for a specific length of time is expected to cause death in 50% of a defined experimental animal population.
+Lethal Concentration(50) (LC{50})-A calculated concentration of a chemical in air to which exposure for a specific length of time is expected to cause death in 50% of a defined experimental animal population.

-Lethal Dose(LO) ( $LD{LO}$ )-The lowest dose of a chemical introduced by a route other than inhalation that has been reported to have caused death in humans or animals.
+Lethal Dose(LO) (LD{LO})-The lowest dose of a chemical introduced by a route other than inhalation that is expected to have caused death in humans or animals.

-Lethal Dose(50) ( $LD{50}$ )-The dose of a chemical which has been calculated to cause death in 50% of a defined experimental animal population.
+Lethal Dose(50) (LD50)-The dose of a chemical which has been calculated to cause death in 50% of a defined experimental animal population.

-Lethal Time(50) ( $LT{50}$ )-A calculated period of time within which a specific concentration of a chemical is expected to cause death in 50% of a defined experimental animal population.
+Lethal Time(50) (LT{50})-A calculated period of time within which a specific concentration of a chemical is expected to cause death in 50% of a defined experimental animal population.

-Lowest-Observed-Adverse-Effect Level (LOAEL)-The lowest exposure level of chemical in a study, or group of studies, that produces statistically or biologically significant increases in frequency or severity of adverse effects between the exposed population and its appropriate control.
+Lowest-Observed-Adverse-Effect Level (LOAEL)-The lowest dose of chemical in a study, or group of studies, that produces statistically or biologically significant increases in frequency or severity of adverse effects between the exposed population and its appropriate control.